Felicity Ward: Solo stand up success

 At the 2008 Melbourne Fringe Festival, Ward performed her debut full-length solo stand-up show, "Felicity Ward's Ugly as A Child Variety Show" to popular and critical acclaim, culminating in her winning the Melbourne Airport Award for Best Newcomer.

 In 2009, Ward brought her award-winning "Ugly As A Child Variety Show" to the Adelaide Fringe (20 February - 21 March), the Melbourne International Comedy Festival (1–26 April), the Sydney Comedy Festival (12–17 May) and the Edinburgh Festival Fringe (7-31 August).
 Produced by Laughing Stock Productions, the show was a commercial and critical hit, selling out shows in all cities.
 Ward was nominated for Best Newcomer at the 2009 MICF and won Mervyn Stutter's Spirit of the Fringe Award at the Edinburgh Festival Fringe.

 In September 2009, Ward appeared at the Melbourne Fringe Festival with a new show - "Felicity Ward reads from The Book of Moron", a hybrid storytelling/stand-up show with music.
 She performed the show at the 2010 Adelaide Fringe, Brisbane Comedy Festival and Melbourne International Comedy Festival.

-On 22 March 2010 Ward appeared on the Melbourne International Comedy Festival Gala on Network 10.
+On 22 March 2010, Ward appeared on the Melbourne International Comedy Festival Gala on Network 10.

-2011 saw Ward appear in front of sell-out crowds with her critically acclaimed show, "Honestly," culminating in winning Best Local Act at the Time out Sydney Comedy Festival Awards 2011.
+In 2011, Ward appeared in front of sell-out crowds with her critically acclaimed show, "Honestly," culminating in winning Best Local Act at the Time out Sydney Comedy Festival Awards 2011.
 She was also named in the Sydney Morning Heralds Top 10 comedy shows for 2011, was the face of the Melbourne International Comedy Festival and garnered four star reviews all over the country.
 She toured internationally: to Hong Kong and Singapore, with the Melbourne International Comedy Festival Roadshow, and to New Zealand, with the Comedy Convoy.
 She also performed a variety style show at the Melbourne Fringe Festival in September 2011 called Felicity Ward's (week-long, ill-timed) Christmas Special.

 Her new show, "The Hedgehog Dilemma", was performed at the 2012 Adelaide Fringe Festival and the Melbourne International Comedy Festival with sell-out seasons and nominated Best Comedy at both festivals.
 It was then performed the Sydney Comedy Festival and Perth Comedy Festival where she won Best Australian Act at both festivals.
 It has now been invited to the Edinburgh Fringe Festival in 2012, and a short run at the Soho Theatre in London following that.

 Ward performed at Latitude Festival in 2014, 2016 and 2019.
 Her 2018 show "Busting a Nut" was nominated for Best Show at the Edinburgh Comedy Awards.